Gradual charge order melting in Bi0.5Ca0.5MnO3 induced by ultrahigh magnetic field: Introduction

-$Ln_{\rm 1-x}AE_{\rm x}$MnO$_3$ ($Ln$ : rare earth element, $AE$ : Ca or Sr) series (rare earth manganites) have been investigated systematically \cite{RN98,RN123,RN94,RN124,RN96,RN97,RN125,RN93,RN126,RN127,RN128,RN129}.
-With a large $A$ ion radius, for example, ($Ln$, $AE$) = (La, Sr) and (Pr, Sr), the distortion between the adjacent MnO$_6$ octahedra becomes small, which is the situation that the bandwidth is large.
-Therefore, these systems show the high itineracy of electrons, thus the FM metallic ground state realizes around the half doped region \cite{RN98,RN123}.
-Decreasing the average ion radius of $A$ site, the distortion becomes large, thus localized CO/OO states become the ground state.
-Actually, $Ln$ = (Pr, Nd, Sm) systems shows the CO ground state at low temperature \cite{RN94,RN124,RN125,RN93,RN126,RN127,RN128,RN129}.
-In addition, the critical magnetic field required for CO melting increases with decreasing the $A$ site ion radius \cite{RN96,RN97}.
-These results state that the average ionic radius is directly connected to the bandwidth (itineracy) of $e_{\rm g}$ electrons of Mn ion.
+$Ln_{1-x}AE_{x}$MnO$_3$ ($Ln$ : rare earth element, $AE$ : Ca or Sr) series (rare earth perovskite-type manganites) have been systematically investigated \cite{RN98,RN123,RN94,RN124,RN96,RN97,RN125,RN93,RN126,RN127,RN128,RN129}.
+With a large ionic radius of the $A$-site ions, for example, ($Ln$, $AE$) = (La, Sr), the tilt of MnO$_6$ octahedra is small, which results in an enhancement of the transfer integral and the bandwidth becomes large.
+Therefore, the FM metallic ground state realizes when the $x$ is between roughly 0.15 and 0.5 \cite{RN98,RN123}.
+By decreasing the average ionic radius of the $A$-site ions, the tilt becomes large; thus, localized CO/OO states become stable due to a reduction of the transfer integral.
+In almost all of the CO phases, the magnetic ground state is antiferromagnetic (AFM) ordered state.
+In fact, $Ln$ = (Pr, Nd, Sm) systems show the CO-AFM ordered ground state at low temperatures \cite{RN94,RN124,RN125,RN93,RN126,RN127,RN128,RN129}.
+Because of the high stability of the CO state, the critical magnetic field required for the CO melting increases with decreasing the ionic radius of the $A$-site ion \cite{RN96,RN97}.

+In perovskite-type manganites, a spatial inhomogeneity of charge distribution is the one of the attractive subjects and also the important factor for the electronic ground state and phase transitions.
+Actually, some manganites show the coexistence of the CO insulating state and FM metallic state \cite{Mori1998, Katsufuji1999, Moritomo1999}.
+In addition, the phase separation and its percolation phenomenon are believed to be the origin of the CMR \cite{{Uehara1999}}.